SumiSastri/dev-blogs/docs/aws-cdk/resources.md

 ---
 layout: default
-title: Resources
+title: Resources AWS-CDK
-parent: AWS
+parent: AWS-CDK
 nav_order: 10
 ---

-# Resources
+# Resources AWS-CDK

 Here are a list of resources that I have used for this section